CHILD ARRANGEMENTS ORDERS

 - the range of powers available to the court (the court has a range of different orders to choose from when making its decision).

 There is an important presumption in private law cases that it is in the child’s best interests to have both parents involved in the child’s life, unless there is a good reason why one parent should not be involved.
-This could mean direct contact, such as spending time with your child regularly or indirect involvement such as Skype, telephone calls, or emails.
+This could mean direct contact, such as spending time with your child regularly or indirect contact such as Face Time, telephone calls, or emails.
 The courts do not make orders in respect of a child who is 16 years or more, unless there are exceptional circumstances.

 When a child arrangements application is issued, unless it is urgent the case will be listed for a first hearing at court around 5 or 6 weeks later.